Burlington-Edison High School: Cross Country

 The cross country team under coach Sue Wright has seen much success over the past half-decade.
 In 2004, they traveled to state and placed 5th.
 The following year they returned to state and placed 3rd.
 In 2006, the Tigers finished their season with only one loss.
 They won the league and district meets and traveled again to state, earning first place.
 The following year, the team returned to state, again taking first.
 In 2008, they made the state tournament, but lost the first-place trophy to rival Sehome, finishing second.
 In 2009, the team returned to state once more, taking first for the third time in four years.
 In 2012, the girls' team qualified for state for the first time in school history and placed 5th.
 The girls' team also placed 5th in 2013, while Rayn Joy Norton became the Class 2A State Champion.
 The boys' team were Academic State Champions in 2013.

 Football

 The Tiger football team won state titles in 1971, 1977 and 1986, led by coach Glenn Rickert.
 The Tigers have found recent success in the past decade under head coach Bruce Shearer, who retired after the 2011 season.
 They have made the state playoffs in six straight years from 2005 and present, including a state championship run against the Prosser Mustangs in 2007.
 The football game between the Burlington-Edison Tigers and the Mount Vernon Bulldogs, known as "Battle of the Bridge", is played every year either at Kirkby Field or Bulldog Stadium.

-On January 13, 2012, B-EHS hired alumni Herb Lehman, Class of 1995, after the retirement of Bruce Shearer, to take over as head coach.
-Lehman played defensive end for then-coach Jack McTaggart from 1991 to 1994, then came back to B-EHS in 1999 to become to defensive coordinator coach under Shearer.